Books for kids, teens, & those who are young at heart

 The Emptiness of a Full Mind

-Lately my mind has been so full of million things that when I do have some free time, I can’t actually get anything done except maybe sitting in front of the TV and watching reruns of 19 Kids and Counting.
+Lately my mind has been so full of million things that when I do have some free time, I can’t actually get anything done except maybe sitting in front of the TV and watching reruns.

 I mean, it’s these little guys that take up so much of my brain power, so a worthy trade off, but some days it’s hard not to be hard on myself.
 The evenings are especially unproductive.
 By the time feedings and baths are done and the boys are settled down for the night, I’m wiped.
 And there’s pretty much always laundry to be done and other stuff.